pymc-devs/pytensor/doc/tutorial/conditions.rst

    means everything will be computed when we build it, due to Python's greedy evaluation and the semantic of test value.
 As we build both branches, they will be executed for test values.
-This doesn't cause any changes during the execution of the compiled Pytensor function.
+This doesn't cause any changes during the execution of the compiled PyTensor function.